mikrobi/babel/docs/usage/index.md

 ![Linking Window](img/babel-linking-window.png)

-If you create a translations of the current resource in a selected context, the following window is displayed.
+If you create a translation of the current resource in a selected context, the following window is displayed.

+If you enable 'Copy synchronized TVs to target', the synced template variables (TVs) referenced in the system setting babel.syncTvs and the synced resource fields referenced in the system setting babel.syncFields of the created resource is filled with the TV/field values of the current resource.

 If you enable 'Synchronise all translations', the language links of the current resource are synced between the linked resources.
 The created translation is linked to all linked resources.
 Otherwise, there is just a link created between the current resource and the new created translation.

+If you enable 'Create translations of child resources', the child resources of the current resource are created and linked in the selected context.

 ![Create Single Window](img/babel-create-single.png)